 Camera Snapshots with Python

-SiliconWit.IO treats cameras as standard devices: you upload a JPEG or PNG via HTTP, get back a URL, and include that URL in your telemetry payload.
+SiliconWit.io treats cameras as standard devices: you upload a JPEG or PNG via HTTP, get back a URL, and include that URL in your telemetry payload.
 The dashboard then renders the image as a clickable thumbnail alongside your sensor data.

 This tutorial walks through the entire process: creating a device, configuring data fields, writing a Python script that generates and uploads snapshots with telemetry, and running it on hardware as small as a Raspberry Pi Zero.